-Every part of your body needs oxygen, and the respiratory system is the part of your body that’s in charge of taking in oxygen and getting rid of carbon dioxide.
-The lungs are the main organs involved with respiration, or breathing, but there are other parts of the respiratory system that are important, too.
+Every part of your body needs oxygen.
+The respiratory system is the part of your body that’s in charge of taking in oxygen and getting rid of carbon dioxide.
+The lungs are the main organs involved with respiration, or breathing.
+There are other parts of the respiratory system that are important, too.
 Without oxygen, brain cells begin to die after about four minutes.
 Eventually, without oxygen, the brain would be so damaged that you’d die.
 Every breath of air you take contains oxygen, which makes it possible for your cells to produce energy to keep you alive.

 Parts of the Respiratory System